sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 Note:

-- Again, increase quality of your work
 - You KNOW people can come and see it; you should think twice before posting something
+- Again, it increases quality of your work
-- If you're not comfortable at a personal level, ask for help!
+- If you're not comfortable at a personal level, think about why...
-- Bigger picture, you may want to ask why you're working on this if you're not comfortable sharing

 --